JoseJesusOchoaTorres/portfolio/README.md

 ## Setup

-Clone this repository to your desktop and after you clone it, go to its root directory and run `npm install` to install its dependencies just if you will work with a production version, if you will work just with development files is not necessary install dependencies.
+Clone this repository to your desktop and after you clone it, go to its root directory and run `npm install` to install its dependencies only if you will work with a production version, if you will work just with development files is not necessary install dependencies.

 ### Gulp task

-I have created 5 task:
+I've created 5 task:

 `gulp styles`

-- Concat all CSS files in just one
+- Concatenate all CSS files in just one
 - Autoprefixer
-- Remove redundant
+- Remove redundancies
 - Compression
 - Restructuration
-- Create just a *style.css* file
+- Create only a *style.css* file
 - Move this file to `dist/css/`

 `gulp scripts`